K3 surfaces with action of the group $M_{20}$: Existence of infinitely many K3 surfaces with an action of

 \section{Existence of infinitely many K3 surfaces with an action of $M_{20}$}

-It is interesting to ask whether there exists an infinite number of K3 surfaces with an action of $M_{20}$.
+It is known by \cite[Propostion 2.1]{BS} that there are at most countably many K3 surfaces with a symplectic and faithful action of $M_{20}$.
+It is interesting to ask whether there exists an infinite number of such K3 surfaces.
 According to previous Sections, one can consider the polarization $L^2=4p$ with $p$ a prime.
-If equation \eqref{eq_L^2} admits a solution for $L^2=4p$, one can repeat the arguments used before and by Theorem \ref{T_X} one obtains a K3 with the action of $M_{20}$.
+If equation \eqref{eq_L^2} admits a solution for $L^2=4p$, one can repeat the arguments used before and by Theorem \ref{T_X} one obtains a K3 surface with the action of $M_{20}$.
 Moreover, since $p$ is a prime, this surface is a new one, meaning that it does not admit a polarization $L^2=4m$ with $m<p$.

+\begin{thm} There exist infinitely many K3 surfaces admitting the action of $M_{20}$. \end{thm} \begin{proof} The proof will be done in two steps.
+First we will show that there exists infinitely many K3 surfaces with the previous assumptions.
+Then we will show that these surfaces admit an action of $M_{20}$ by using \cite[Lemma 8.24]{Kondobook}.

-\begin{thm} There exist infinitely many K3 surfaces admitting the action of $M_{20}$. \end{thm} \begin{proof} It suffices to show that there are infinite number of primes $p$ such that the polarization $L^2=4p$ defines an embedding and thus a K3 surface.
+In order to prove that there exists infinitely many such K3 surfaces, it suffices to show that there are infinite number of primes $p$ such that the polarization $L^2=4p$ defines an embedding and thus a K3 surface.
 In order to answer this, we need to check that there is an infinite number of primes $p$ such that the equation

 admits a solution $(\lambda, \mu, \delta)$.

 We observe that if $p\equiv 1\ (4)$, one can take $\delta=0$.
 The equation becomes